apache/spark/CONTRIBUTING.rst

 The production images are build in DockerHub from:

-* master branch for development
+* main branch for development
 * v2-*-test branches for testing 2.*.x release
 * ``2.*.*``, ``2.*.*rc*`` releases from the ``v2-*-stable`` branch when we prepare release candidates and final releases.
 There are no production images prepared from v2-*-stable branch.